Emily Ratajkowski Pulls Down Her Jeans In Cheeky Photo: ‘New Look, New Lingerie’

 Emily was all dolled up for the shoot.
 She donned a subtle, skin-toned eyeshadow and highlighted her deep brown eyes with a dark eyeliner and plenty of mascara.
 She wore a pearly peach shade on her lush lips.
 Ever the glam queen, she added bling to her scanty attire with a pair of chunky hoop earrings.

 The double update was a major hit with her fans, racking up more than 227,000 likes in the first 23 minutes of going live.
-In the space of two hours, the post garnered 594,000-plus likes and a little shy of 1,950 comments from Emily’s adoring fans, who appeared to be digging the spicy look.
+In the space of two hours, the post garnered 594,000-plus likes and a little shy of 1,950 comments from fans who appeared to be digging the spicy look.

-In the caption, Emily advertised a “new look” in addition the new underwear collection.
-While the statement may have also been referring to the model’s apparent new hair color, it was most likely connected to the new Inamorata logo proudly displayed on the brand’s Instagram profile pic, which was also superimposed on the two lingerie photos.
+In the caption, Emily advertised a “new look” in addition to the new underwear collection.
+While the statement may have been referring to the model’s apparent new hair color, it was most likely connected to the new Inamorata logo proudly displayed on the brand’s Instagram profile pic, which was also superimposed on the two lingerie photos.

 “Wow!
-That is something!!” one fan said of the big reveal.
+That is something!!” one fan wrote of the big reveal.

 “Obsessed,” declared another.

-“Aesthetic for this campaign is mind blowing Emily!!!” gushed a third Instagrammer, adding a clapping-hands emoji.
+“Aesthetic for this campaign is mind blowing Emily!!!” gushed a third Instagram user, adding a clapping-hands emoji.